squattingmonk/sm-utils/docs/times.md

 ## Concepts

-- **Duration**: a float value representing an *amount of time* in seconds.
-A duration can be easily passed to many game functions that expect a time, such as `DelayCommand()`, `PlayAnimation()`, etc.
+- **Time**: a struct value that may represent either a *calendar time* or a *duration*.
+A Time has a field for years, months, day, hours, minutes, seconds, and milliseconds.
+A Time also has a field to set the minutes per hour (defaults to the module setting, which defaults to 2).
-- **Time**: a struct value representing a particular *moment in time* as measured using the game calendar and clock.
-A Time has a field for the year, month, day, hour, minute, second, and millisecond.
-Note that the month and day count from 1, while all other units count from 0 (including years, since NWN allows year 0).
-A Time also has a field to set the minutes-per-hour (defaults to the module setting, which defaults to 2).
+- **Calendar Time**: A Time representing a particular *moment in time* as measured using the game calendar and clock.
+In a calendar Time, the month and day count from 1, while all other units count from 0 (including years, since NWN allows year 0).
+A calendar Time must always be positive.
+- **Duration Time**: A Time representing an *amount of time*.
+All units in a duration Time count from 0.
+A duration Time may be negative, representing going back in time.
+This can be useful for calculations.
+A duration Time can be converted to seconds to pass it to game functions that expect a time, such as `DelayCommand()`, `PlayAnimation()`, etc.
-- **Game Time**: a Time with a minutes-per-hour setting of 60.
+- **Game Time**: a Time (either calendar Time or duration Time) with a minutes per hour setting of 60.
 This allows you to convert the time shown by the game clock into a time that matches how the characters in the game would perceive it.
-For example, with the default minutes-per-hour setting of 2, the Time "13:01" would correspond to a Game Time of "13:30".
+For example, with the default minutes per hour setting of 2, the Time "13:01" would correspond to a Game Time of "13:30".
 - **Normalizing Times**: You can normalize a Time to ensure none of its units are overflowing their bounds.
 For example, a Time with a Minute field of 0 and Second field of 90 would be normalized to a Minute of 1 and a Second of 30.
-  When normalizing a Time, you can also change the minutes-per-hour setting.
+  Normalizing a Time also causes all non-zero units to take the same sign (either positive or negative), so a Time with a Minute of 1 and a Second of -30 would normalize to a Second of 30.
+When normalizing a Time, you can also change the minutes per hour setting.
 This is how the functions in this file convert between Time and Game Time.

+**Note**: For brevity, some functions have a `Time` variant and a `Duration` variant.
+In these cases, the `Time` variant refers to a calendar Time (e.g., `StringToTime()` converts to a calendar Time while `StringToDuration()` refers to a duration Time).
+If no `Duration` variant of the function is present, the function may refer to a calendar Time *or* a duration Time (e.g., `TimeToString()` accepts both types).

 ## Usage